whitey-01/opinion-dynamic-simulator/README.md

 - Voter-Model (update opinion of agent A by copying the opinion of a randomly selected neighbour) Utilities for creating different graph topologies (some of them are custom, some other are provided by graph_tool) such as k-clique and hypercubes.

-### Main classes and functions are situated in simulator.py